-Sometimes when you are editing you want to apply the same colour correction to a bunch of photos at the same time.
+Sometimes when you are editing you want to apply the same color correction to a bunch of photos at the same time.
 In this case a preset is pretty useful.
 Presets can be made or downloaded, either for free or paid.

 If you are new to installing or creating them, check out our tutorial where we go into more detail.

 But in this article we are going to start from scratch, and I definitely recommend you give it a try when you have the time.
-Throughout this article I’m going to take you step by step through the basic techniques and colour corrections that I use, and feel free to use them or to try your own.
+Throughout this article I’m going to take you step by step through the basic techniques and color corrections that I use, and feel free to use them or to try your own.

 For this article, I wanted to list all the steps we are going to follow, and these will be: